sdroege/gstreamer-rs/docs/gstreamer-gl/docs.md

 the result of executing `func`
 <!-- trait GLFramebufferExt::fn get_effective_dimensions -->
-Retreive the effective dimensions from the current attachments attached to `self`.
+Retrieve the effective dimensions from the current attachments attached to `self`.
 ## `width`
 output width